SharmaRupali/scikit-multilearn/docs/source/visualize_network.rst

     co_occurrence_matrix = y_asInt.T.dot(y_asInt)

-Using the co-occurrence matrix that we just created, we'll from the base graph structure and the adjacency matrix to take the weights from (for further use):
+Using the co-occurrence matrix that we just created, we'll form the base graph structure and the adjacency matrix to take the weights from (for further use):

 .. code-block:: python